 With their imposing size and universal symbolism, trees are the celebrities of the plant world.
 But some trees can boast special A-list status, whether for their massive measurements, the number of years they’ve got under their belt (and inside their trunks), or their place in history.
 Below, some trees worth rolling out the red carpet for.

-A sprawling, seven-trunked yew in the remote village of Ashbrittle is thought to be Britain's oldest living thing.
+A sprawling, seven-trunked yew in the remote village of Ashbrittle is thought to be one of Britain's oldest living things.
 Experts say the tree, which grows in the St. John the Baptist churchyard, is 3500 to 4000 years old—meaning it was already mature when Stonehenge was built.
-The yew has long been beloved by locals [PDF], and some believe a pre-Christian chief may be buried beneath the mound on which it stands.
+The yew has long been beloved by locals, and some believe a pre-Christian chief may be buried beneath the mound on which it stands.
 Recent news reports have raised concerns the tree might be sick or dying, but according to one expert, the yew is just going through a rough patch, and will likely outlive us all.

 The General Sherman Tree in California's Sequoia National Park is the largest tree, by volume, anywhere in the world.
 Measurements taken in 1975 marked its volume at slightly over 52,500 cubic feet, or more than half the volume of an Olympic-sized swimming pool.
 At about 275 feet high and 100 feet wide, Sherman's no slouch in the height or width department either, but at an estimated 2000 years old, it's not particularly ancient for a sequoia (Sequoiadendron giganteum can live to 3000 years and beyond).
 Named for Civil War General William Tecumseh Sherman, it's one of several trees in the park with monikers in honor of American military and political luminaries—neighbors include trees named General Grant, Washington, Lincoln, and Robert E. Lee.